What is Commercial Inland Marine Insurance?

 What is covered under inland marine insurance?

-Inland marine typically covers:
+Inland marine policies typically cover:

 - Property that was borrowed or temporarily in your care

 - Tools and equipment being transferred in a commercial truck